Biodegradable polymer: 2012 Presidential Green Chemistry Challenge

 Each year hundreds of millions of tons of plastics are produced from petroleum.
 Most of these plastics will remain in landfills for years to come or litter the environment posing significant health risks to animals; however, the average person's lifestyle would be impractical without them (see Applications).
 One solution to this conundrum lies in biodegradable polymers.
 These polymers have the distinct advantage that over time they will break down.
 Dr. Geoffrey Coates headed research to create catalysts that can not only efficiently create these biodegradable polymers, but the polymers also incorporate the greenhouse gas and global warming contributor, CO2, and, environmentally present ground-ozone producer, CO.
 These two gases can be found or produced in high concentrations from agricultural waste, coal, and industrial applications as byproducts.
 Not only do the catalysts utilize these normally wasted and environmentally unfriendly gases, but they also do it extremely efficiently with high turnover numbers and frequencies in addition to good selectivity.
 These catalysts have been actively used by Novomer Inc to make polycarbonates that can replace the current coating bisphenol A (BPA) found in many food and drink packaging.
 Novomer's analysis shows that if used in all cases, these biodegradable polymer coatings could not only sequester, but also avoid further production of CO2 in hundreds of millions of metric tons in just a single year.

 Future concerns and potential problems

 First, the properties such as weight capacity of biodegradable polymer are different from the traditional polymer, which may be unfavorable in many daily applications.
 Second, engineering issues.
 Biodegradable polymers are mostly plant-base materials, which means they originally come from organic source like soybean or corn.
 These organic plants have the chance to be sprayed with pesticides which contain chemicals which can contaminate the crops and be transferred into the final finished product.
 Third, low biodegradation rate.
 Compared to the traditional deposition way, the biodegradation for polymer has a longer degradation period.
 Polyhydroxyalkanoatesas an example, have a degradation period for up to three to six months.
 Last, the cost issue.
-The production technology of biodegradable polymer is still immature, the cost of resources such as labor and raw materials in large production quantity scale will be comparable high.
+The production technology of biodegradable polymer is still immature, the cost of resources such as labor and raw materials in large production quantity scale will be comparably high.